-Fantasy Cricket in India has seen tremendous growth lately, fueled by the surge in internet users, and national and international leagues happening all around the year.
+Fantasy Cricket in India has seen tremendous growth lately, fuelled by the surge in internet users, and national and international leagues happening all around the year.

 The number of fantasy sports operators has increased by seven times (~7x) over 2016–2018, whereas the number of users has grown by over twenty-five times (~25x) from June 2016 to Feb 2019 (Source: KPMG)